w3f/w3f-education/docs/Substrate/section3/explore-pallet-template.md

 ## benchmarking.rs and weights.rs

-Benchmarking and weights are used to measure an extrinsic's performance, or **weight**.
-Substrate is built around the concept of **weight**, where each state change carries how much computation is required to execute it on-chain.
-Using benchmarking, `weights.rs` can be generated; a weight can be assigned to each extrinsic.
-This weight defines how much a user will pay to execute that state change.
+Benchmarking and weights measure an extrinsic's performance, or **weight**.
+Substrate is built around the concept of **weight**, which measures how much computation is required to execute it on-chain.
+Using benchmarking, weight can be assigned to each extrinsic, and the `weights.rs` file is generated.
+Often, this weight corresponds to how much a user will pay to execute that state change.
+Weights also ensure that the transactions within a block can be executed successfully within the block production time window.

 Although these two won't be covered in this course in-depth at a technical level, they are both crucial concepts to learn if one wishes to create a production-grade pallet.